amilsiddik/cross-corpus-ser-zero-target/README.md

 The study is an **exploratory zero-target cross-corpus speech emotion recognition (SER) analysis** using three acted emotional speech corpora: **EmoDB 2.0**, **RAVDESS**, and **RESD**.
 The study does **not** claim to causally disentangle language shift and dialogue-style shift.
 Instead, it evaluates how SER models behave under strict cross-corpus conditions where **language, corpus identity, recording conditions, label procedures, emotion distribution, and speaking style vary jointly**.

-The repository is intended to support reproducibility and reviewer verification of the zero-target LODO and directional transfer experiments.
+The repository is intended to support reproducibility and reviewer verification of the intra-corpus, zero-target LODO, directional transfer, and supplementary speaker-level cross-validation analyses.
 It does **not** redistribute raw speech datasets, precomputed feature caches, or model checkpoints.

 Repository URL: